Epilepsy of Infancy with Migrating Focal Seizures

 How is it diagnosed?

-- Your doctor will order an electroencephalogram (EEG).
-The EEG in children with this epilepsy syndrome may be normal at the beginning.
+- The EEG in children with this epilepsy syndrome may be normal at the beginning.
 However, the EEG background becomes slow over time as well as multifocal spike wave.
+Recording of seizures on the EEG is helpful to show the characteristic migrating pattern.

 - Genetic tests are usually ordered by your doctor.

 - Magnetic resonance imaging (MRI) scans are usually normal at onset, but it is required to exclude a brain abnormality.
-MRI scans may show brain atrophy as condition progresses.
-Mesial temporal sclerosis and cerebellar atrophy have been reported.
+MRI scans may show brain and cerebellar atrophy as condition progresses.

 How is it treated?